Financial Aid Procedures

 Students seeking financial aid must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA application can be completed on-line at fafsa.ed.gov.
 Federal and/or state financial aid programs also use the information provided by the FAFSA.

-The FAFSA must be completed each year and should be submitted as soon after March 1 as possible for financial aid consideration the following academic year.
+The FAFSA must be completed each year and should be submitted as soon after October 1 of the previous year as soon as possible for financial aid consideration the following academic year.
 Finlandia University must be listed on the FAFSA using Federal School Code 002322.
-To be considered for state aid, Finlandia University must be listed first on the FAFSA.
+To be considered for state aid, Finlandia University must be listed first on the FAFSA and submitted before March 1.
 Audit students and dual-enrolled students are not eligible for federal or state financial aid.
 Previous year U.S. income tax return information is needed to complete the FAFSA.
 The FAFSA can be revised later; however, updated information may result in changes to the financial aid award.

 Early submission of the FAFSA places students on the federal, state, and institution rosters for priority processing.
 The Finlandia University priority date for full fall semester financial aid consideration is March 1.
 Students considering enrollment beginning in the spring or summer semester should also complete the necessary steps for financial aid before March 1 of the previous year.
 Applications submitted after the priority date will be considered as funds are available.